-- (a) Finalisation of the MER and Executive Summary for Plenary adoption - 1.
+(a) Finalisation of the MER and Executive Summary for Plenary adoption

+- 1. At the Plenary the representatives of the FATF and MONEYVAL Secretariats and Scientific Experts will be expected to assist and advise on all issues relating to the interpretation of the Recommendations, and the quality and consistency aspects of the draft MERs.
+The Plenary discussion will provide members and observers adequate opportunity to raise and discuss concerns about the quality and consistency of an MER.
 At the end of the Plenary discussion, the MER and the Executive Summary will be submitted to Plenary for adoption.
 The adopted report will be subject to further checks for typographical or similar errors. - 2.
 Where substantive changes are required to be made to the draft report, either because additional information is required to be added, or the report has to be substantially amended, then the Plenary could decide to defer adoption of the report, and agree to have a further discussion of an amended report at the following Plenary. - 3.
 The assessment team would be responsible for ensuring that all the changes agreed by the Plenary had been made.
 Following the discussion of the report, and prior to its formal adoption, the Plenary should discuss the nature of the follow-up measures or other procedures that would be required. - 4.
 The final report is a report of the Council of Europe/MONEYVAL, and not a report by the assessors.
 As such, the Plenary will retain the final decision on the wording of any report, consistent with the requirements of the Standards and Methodology.
 The Plenary will give careful consideration to the views of the assessors and the country/territory when deciding on the wording, as well as take into account the need to ensure consistency between reports. - 5.
 Following the discussion of the report at the Plenary meeting, the secretariat will amend all documents as necessary, and will circulate a revised version of the report to the country/territory within 1 week of the Plenary.
 Care will be taken to ensure that no confidential information is included in the report.
-Within 2 weeks of receipt of the final version of the MER from the secretariat, the Head of delegation must confirm that the MER is accurate and/or advise of any typographical or similar errors in the MER. - (b) Review of major quality and consistency problems by the AML/CFT global network
+Within 2 weeks of receipt of the final version of the MER from the secretariat, the Head of delegation must confirm that the MER is accurate and/or advise of any typographical or similar errors in the MER.

-The Executive Summary will describe the key risks, the strengths and weaknesses of the system, and the priority actions for the country to improve its AML/CFT regime.
+196 The Executive Summary will describe the key risks, the strengths and weaknesses of the system, and the priority actions for the country to improve its AML/CFT regime.